ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i have to go to sleep early bc i have to take my mom to the doc tomorrow but i have to call them early in the morning to make the appt, everything is fine

+they closed this important road in my town and the detour is just awful 🥹

 ------------------
 # Oct
 ------------------